zprihoda/zopt/README.md

 A random collection of small projects

 ## TODO:
-- LQR Dem0
+- LQR Demo
-    - Put together simple simulator
-        - Replace simulator in lqrControl
-        - Use diffrax for ode integration?
     - Write animation / plotting tools
         - Replace plotting tools in lqrControl
     - Consider creating lqrUtil to track common functions
     - Add relevant tests for all of the above (lqrControl, simulator, plottingTools, animationTools, lqrUtil)
     - Add tracking LQR demo and tests
+- Simulator:
+    - Add support for controller states (eg. for integrators)
+    - Add support for discrete controllers?
+    - Jit the step function?
+Will that work in a class?
+    - Use diffrax for ode integration?
 - Quadcopter:
     - Speed up trim, consider [optimistix](https://github.com/patrick-kidger/optimistix)
     - Add rotor dynamics